tyoeer/Chaoshead/docs/level.md

 ```
 - x, y: the position of the foreground __Object__ to remove

-In case there's no background object at the specified coördinates, nothing will happen.
+In case there's no background object at the specified coordinates, nothing will happen.

 ### Paths